haktor33/UserPortal/UserPortal/README.md

 Use the following command to create a new docker image for userportal app.

 docker build . -t dotnet-userportal

-### Download Postgres Docker Image and Run

-Use the following command to create a new docker image

-docker pull postgres

-Run image

-docker run --name postgres -e POSTGRES_PASSWORD=123456 -d postgres

 ### Running the Docker Image